Skip links

 2. Supplier Screening

-To operate the business in accordance with the strategy of products and services, Thaioil Group classifies Tier-1 Suppliers based on business relevance analysis, spending analysis and the combination of sustainability risk and supply risk.
-These analyses are vital tools for Thaioil to explore the opportunity in cost reduction, risk management, and enhancing procurement efficiency.
+To operate the business in accordance with the strategy of products and services, Thaioil Group classifies Tier-1 Suppliers based on business relevance analysis, spending analysis and a combination of sustainability risk and supply risk.
+These analyses are vital tools for Thaioil to explore the opportunity for cost reduction, risk management, and enhancing procurement efficiency.
 Furthermore, these analyses serve as the foundation of the supplier screening.
-The data from the analysis result can provide an overview of corporate expenditure and promote the efficiency improvement, contract compliance, and cost management within the Company.
+The data from the analysis results can provide an overview of corporate expenditure and promote efficiency improvement, contract compliance, and cost management within the Company.

 To identify supplier sustainability risks, Thaioil Group conducts supplier sustainability risk identification, covering ESG dimensions, based on analysis of country-specific risk, sector-specific risks, and commodity-specific risks, in accordance with Sustainable Procurement Guidance (ISO20400).
 Once the sustainability risks have been identified, an analysis to compile a summary of the risks associated with each supplier will be conducted.
 Finally, the result of supplier risk identification will be used to manage potential sustainability risks and select the suppliers for further supplier assessment process.